-Both funds are supported by obligatory Russian social security payments that are deducted from your gross salary, although some expenses and bonuses can be exempt from the calculation.
-You can also make additional voluntary contributions if you want to save for your pension in Russia or plan for a better retirement in Russia.
+Both funds receive support from obligatory Russian social security payments from your gross salary, although some expenses and bonuses are exempt.
+You can also make additional voluntary contributions for a pension in Russia or plan for a better retirement in Russia.

 Expats are only liable to pay resident Russian taxes and social charges if they stay in the country at least 183 days during a calendar year.
 Your employer will typically arrange for your registration with the Russian tax office and secure your social security number.
 Self-employed workers will need to arrange their tax registration and Russian social security number themselves.

 Employers are also responsible for deducting the compulsory amount from employee salaries and paying the state.
-Failure to do so before the 15th of the following month results in a 20 percent penalty.
-If employers are found to be avoiding tax contributions on behalf of their employees, they are fined 40 percent of the total amount of earnings.
+Failure to do so before the 15th of the following month results in a 20% penalty.
+If employers are avoiding tax contributions, they face a 40% fine of the total amount of earnings.

-Employees are not obliged to pay social security contributions in Russia, but rather the burden rests firmly on the employer, including self-employed individuals (such as entrepreneurs, notaries and lawyers) or anyone else employing a third party under an employment contract.
+Employees don’t pay social security contributions in Russia.
+Rather, the burden rests firmly on the employer, including freelancers or anyone employing a third party under an employment contract.

 From 2017, the Russian tax authorities – instead of social funds – will be responsible for administering most social security payments.
-Russian social security contribution rates in 2017 can be broken down into the following categories:
+Russian social security contribution rates in 2017 are in the following categories:

-- pension contributions – 22 percent of an employee’s salary, up to a maximum of RUB 876,000, plus 10 percent of any excess salary above this;
+- pension contributions – 22% of an employee’s salary, up to a maximum of RUB 876,000, plus 10% of any excess salary above this;

-- social insurance contributions – 2.9 percent of an employee’s salary, up to a maximum or RUB 755,000, or 1.8 percent for foreigners temporarily staying in Russia;
+- social insurance contributions – 2.9% of an employee’s salary, up to a maximum or RUB 755,000, or 1.8% for foreigners temporarily staying in Russia;

-In addition, mandatory accident insurance contributions are paid at rates ranging from 0.2–8.5 percent of an employee’s salary, depending on the level of assessed risk of the employee’s occupation.
-This is paid separately to the above social security contributions, and still administed by the social funds.
+In addition, mandatory accident insurance contributions are paid at rates ranging from 0.2–8.5% of an employee’s salary, depending on the level of assessed risk of the employee’s occupation.
+This pays separately to the above social security contributions, and still administered by the social funds.

 In certain situations Russian social security may be exempt; for example, income earned by foreign employees hired under highly-skilled migrant schemes can be exempt from paying contributions, although accident contributions will still be mandatory.
 Most foreigners in Russia, however, including EU citizens, will be subject to the same mandatory contributions as Russian nationals.

-In order to be entitled to Russian unemployment benefits, you have to be older than 16 years old, able to work, actively seeking suitable work, and don’t have any kind of income or pension in Russia.
-In Moscow, applications should be made to the Department of Labour and Employment of Moscow, while you need to visit your nearest Federal Labour and Employment Service if you live elsewhere in Russia.
+In order to claim Russian unemployment benefits, you must be older than 16 years old, able to work, actively seeking suitable work, and don’t have any kind of income or pension in Russia.
+In Moscow, applications should be made to the Department of Labor and Employment of Moscow, while you need to visit your nearest Federal Labor and Employment Service if you live elsewhere in Russia.